 This design also keeps the weight up and that helps slow the car’s acceleration down.
 It may seem strange to try and build the fastest car in the world and then intentionally try and slow it down, but that is what we have done.

-The 40′ mainframe weighs in at 2.5 tonnes and this weight will help slow the acceleration down, as we need to limit the car to a maximum acceleration of 3.2 g’s.
-If we exceed this the wheels will not be able to spin up quickly enough and they will lose traction, meaning all four wheels could spin at different speeds and want to pull the car in different directions, making handling almost impossible.
+The 40′ mainframe weighs in at 2.5 tonnes and with all the other equipment, tanks and ancillaries, the car actually weighs 6.2 tonnes, without propellant.
+This weight will help slow the acceleration down, as we need to limit the car to a maximum acceleration of 3.2 G’s.
+If we exceed this, the 140kg alloy wheels will not be able to spin up quickly enough and they will lose traction, meaning all four wheels could spin at different speeds and act as gyros, wanting to pull the car in different directions, making handling almost impossible.

 A “V” shaped underbelly runs the length of the car; this is to deflect the ground generated shock waves when the car goes supersonic.
 The “top hat” section runs aft of the drivers seating position which is towards the rear of the car.
 This is an ideal seating position, as it allows the driver to feel what the back of the car is doing and see front clearly.

 The “top hat” also houses the pumps batteries, electrics and regulators for the cars hydraulics as well as the air brake mechanics, doors, on-board computers and the two parachutes (high and low speed).
 This structure is also used to add support and position the vertical and horizontal stabilisers.